luca17baumann/PMOD/README.md

     To use a previously trained model to make predictions on another gap or reconstruct results without having to retrain the model.
 Inputs are the train and test pickle files as well as the previously trained model and outputs are the models' predictions.
     - In the file 'predict.py' set:
         - The hyperparameters to the same values used in training
-        - Variables which can be changed are: SPLIT, gap, window, train_loss, plot_train
+        - Variables which can be changed are: SPLIT, gap, window, train_loss, plot_train, impute, mode
     - Run the file:
         ```sh
         python predict.py